International

 Main Sectors of Industry

-The agricultural sector is very important for the Pakistani economy: it contributes 22.7% of the GDP and employs 37% of the active population.
-Wheat, rice, cotton, sugarcane, fruits, vegetables and tobacco are among the major crops.
+The agricultural sector is very important for the Pakistani economy: it contributes 22.4% of the GDP and employs 36% of the active population, being the largest source of foreign exchange earnings.
+Wheat, rice, cotton, sugarcane, fruits, vegetables, and tobacco are among the major crops.
 Cattle livestock farming remains important as the country is among the top 10 beef and veal producers in the world.
-Pakistan is the fifth-largest cotton producer in the world and has abundant natural resources, mainly copper, oil and gas.
-During 2021-22, the agriculture sector recorded a growth of 4.4%.
-The crops sector outperformed and posted a growth of 6.58%, with cotton ginning growing by almost 9.2%.
-In the same fiscal year, livestock farming grew an estimated 3.2%: overall, the sector had a share of 61.89% in agriculture and 14.04% in GDP (data Ministry of Finance).
+Pakistan is the fifth-largest cotton producer globally and has abundant natural resources, mainly copper, oil, and gas.
+According to the Ministry of Finance, the growth in the agriculture sector reached 2.25% in FY 2022/23.

-The industrial sector contributes 18.8% of the GDP and employs 25% of the population.
-The major industries are textile production (the largest source of foreign exchange revenue), oil refining, metal processing, and the production of cement and fertilisers.
+The industrial sector contributes 18.8% of the GDP and employs 26% of the population.
+The major industries are textile production (the largest source of foreign exchange revenue), oil refining, metal processing, and the production of cement and fertilizers.
 Maritime transport is also a significant activity; however, the market is dominated by foreign shipping companies and the state-owned Pakistan National Shipping Corporation (PNSC).
 The manufacturing sector accounts for 12.4% of GDP, with large-scale manufacturing accounting for three-quarters of the total.
-During the first nine months of the fiscal year 2021-22, large-scale manufacturing grew an estimated 10.4%.
-Overall, the industrial sector grew by 7.2% in FY 2022 (data Ministry of Finance).
+During fiscal year 2021-22, the industrial sector declined by 3.76% due to drops in large-scale manufacturing (-9.87%) and construction (-9.16% - Ministry of Finance).

-The tertiary sector comprises 52.1% of the GDP and employs more than one-third of the workforce (38%).
+The tertiary sector comprises 52.2% of the GDP and employs more than one-third of the workforce (38%).
 The IT sector is growing rapidly, contributing around 1% of GDP and accounting for 3.5% of exports.
-Remittances from Pakistanis working abroad represent a considerable financial income for the country.
-During FY 2022, the services sector posted a growth of 6.2%, on account of 10% growth in wholesale and retail trade, 5.4% in transport and storage, and 4.1% in accommodation and food service (Ministry of Finance).
+During FY 2022/23, the services sector posted a growth of only 0.07% on account of mixed results in its subsectors: transportation and storage (+3.27%), information & communication (-2.55%), finance & insurance (-8.09%), public administration and social security (-8.99%), and education (9.94%).
+In the revised estimates, wholesale and retail trade slightly improved to -4.01%, whereas human health and social work improved to 10.57% (Ministry of Finance).

 Breakdown of Economic Activity By Sector Agriculture Industry Services